 300 calories for an hour-long soccer game

 Join your kids in a soccer game.
 A 130-pound person burns 5.9 calories per minute casually kicking a soccer ball around.
-I tested this on the FitIV Pulse app and it was nearly spot on.
+I tested this on my Apple Watch using the FitIV Pulse app and it was nearly spot on.
 After 12 minutes, I burned 63 calories and my heart rate was definitely elevated in a good way.

 100 calories swinging for half an hour

 The next time your daughter asks you to swing on the swing set, say yes.
 After 5-minutes of swinging, which felt like much more, I burned 16 calories.
 My daughter can swing for an hour without taking a break.

 A 5-minute game of tag burns 44 calories!

 3. How many calories can you burn taking out the trash?

 50 calories per half hour of sorting & carrying recyclables

 Our garbage gets picked up twice per week.
 I’m sure I don’t burn that many calories simply carrying it to the curb.
 But recycling day is another story.
 Every other week, I sort through my plastics, commingled, and paper items.
 I need a better system but the good news is I burn 105 calories per hour and it takes me at least 30-minutes.